TechMagic

 You must choose which kind of specialists you need in your team.
 Don't worry if you miss something — you can always change the structure of your dedicated software development team later.

 You can write down all these requirements in advance, but most often, companies define the final details after discussion with the vendor.
 So, if you don't have a go-to list at this stage, the vendor will help you figure it out.
+At this stage, it also helps to define project scope, business goals, tech stack, expected communication cadence, and the dedicated team engagement model you want to use.

-Interview Candidates
+Interview candidates

 After you have decided on the team's composition, the vendor will select candidates for each position and provide a shortlist.
 Your task is to conduct interviews and choose who you want on your team.
 Just like hiring for an in-house team, during the interview, you should double-check the specialist's technical skills, communication style, understanding of your company's culture, and other aspects that you consider essential to having a successful team.

-Sign the Papers and Launch the Team
+Sign the papers and launch the team

 If you have successfully completed the previous steps, this stage is rather symbolic.
 Before the launch date, the vendor should prepare all the final papers and deal with any legal issues.